Akhorramrouz/My-body-Your-choice/README.md

 ## 4. Data Loading and Preprocessing
 - Load data using Pandas.
 The data involves sentiment labels and comments for analysis.

-## 5. Data Cleaning and Normalization
+## 5. Data  pre-processing and Normalization
-- Steps for cleaning the data, including fixing unicodes, removing special characters, HTML cleaning, normalizing, and removing emojis.
+- Steps for pre-processing the data, including fixing unicodes, removing special characters, HTML cleaning, normalizing, and removing emojis.

 ## 6. Handling Unbalanced Data
 - Techniques used to handle unbalanced data by cutting the dataset randomly based on the fewer label, in this case, the negative class.